gabrielmcg/vp-netlify-test/promgraf-k8s/promgraf-k8s-playbooks.md

 The playbook `playbooks/kube-prometheus/monitors.yml` installs Service Monitors for `kubelet` and `apiserver`.

+## cAdvisor

+Support for cAdvisor is built-in to Kubernetes, so cAdvisor metrics will automatically be available within Prometheus, without any other configuration required.

 **Note:**
 Because Docker EE provides a hosted version of Kubernetes, it is not possible to access metrics for `kube-scheduler` and `kube-controller-manager`.